shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

       ![](../media/lab-01/image8.png)

-3. On the Sign into Microsoft Azure tab you will see the login screen,in that enter the following Email/Username and then click on Next.
+3. On the Sign into Microsoft Azure tab you will see the login screen, in that enter the following Email/Username and then click on Next.

     - Email/Username: